dirk-makerhafen/formelsammlung-js/README.md

 ### How to add stuff

-Take a look at the files in markdown/.
+Take a look at the files in markdown/
-Format is:

 #### Quantities: